 2. Improves Sleep

-Insomnia is a condition characterized by difficulty falling asleep that affects an estimated 30 percent of adults worldwide.
-(3) GABA has a calming, sedative effect and may be able to help naturally induce sleep by reducing nerve excitability.
-(4)
+Insomnia is a condition characterized by difficulty falling asleep that may affect up an estimated 30 percent of adults worldwide.
+GABA has a calming, sedative effect and may be able to help naturally induce sleep by reducing nerve excitability.

 Besides using GABA for sleep, maintaining a regular sleep schedule, limiting your caffeine intake and taking magnesium to help promote GABA function can all also encourage better sleep.